Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 The fourth amplifier is what membership-type employment plus seniority promotion produces over time: a tendency to lock people who don’t fit a role into the role above them.
 This presses down on EMs from above.

-Benson, Li, and Shue empirically confirmed this in The Quarterly Journal of Economics 134 (2019, DOI 10.1093/qje/qjz022) using data on 38,843 sales workers across 131 US firms36.
+Benson, Li, and Shue empirically confirmed this in The Quarterly Journal of Economics 134 (2019, DOI 10.1093/qje/qjz022) using data on 38,843 sales workers across 131 US firms9.
 Top sales producers were promoted into management—and sales-production rank failed to predict managerial performance.
 “A great engineer becomes a great people manager” is not a guarantee.
-That observation is the empirical backbone of this article’s central claim that personal skills (engineering, AI management) and people-management as a specialty are different sports.
+That observation is the empirical backbone of this article’s central claim that AI-handling and people-management work by fundamentally different mechanisms.

 In Japan’s membership-type regime the effect intensifies.
 With no real specialist track4, the promotion path narrows to a single channel: management.
 First kacho promotion happens around 40 (vs. 28–34 elsewhere)2, and a “your turn came around” pattern based on tenure becomes the operating reality.
 The Cabinet Office’s Japan Management and Organizational Practices Survey (the Japanese counterpart of Bloom and Van Reenen’s World Management Survey) finds Japanese firms scoring above-average on monitoring and target-setting but below-average on incentives—consistent with selection by tenure rather than by demonstrated capability37.